NetworkGraphs/graphysics/README.md

   * shadows and light filters
   * inline html and css with classes
 * Mouse and Touch
+  * Highlight neighbors on vertex hover
+  * Highlight path on edge hover
   * Drag Node position with touch
   * Context menu (touch empty area, then second touch on Node)
   * Hover states with touch Node then touch empty area